 - probability of default ("PD");

 - loss given default ("LGD"); and

 - exposure at default ("EAD").

 These parameters are generally derived from internally developed statistical models and other historical data.
-They are adjusted to reflect forward-looking information as described below.
+They are adjusted to reflect forward-looking information.
+The impact of ECL is not considered to be material to the Company's financial statements.